Creative Thought Matters

 Dos and Don'ts

 Use the CTM positioning statement when appropriate.
-CTM logo text should be set in the Frutiger bold typeface, in upper and lower case as shown.
+CTM logo text should be set in the Code Pro, all uppper case.

 Use positioning statements or "tag lines"/slogans other than Creative Thought Matters.